Unlike polyimides, polynorbornenes don’t involve a high temperature cure to increase glass transition temperature (Tg).

 With this unique ability to tailor polynorbornene polymer compositions, scientists can solve a number of industrial problems.

 Promerus manufacturers a variety of electronic materials and is actively developing new ones.
 These materials are based on high-purity hydrocarbon-based polymers that provide outstanding electrical, mechanical, thermal and optical properties in many packaging, sacrificial and photoresist applications.
-To see what Promerus can do for you, we encourage you to download our Materials Brochure.
+To see what Promerus can do for you, we encourage you to download our Materials Guide.